mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 // Convert base64 to buffer
 const bitmap_img = Buffer.from(base64Image, 'base64');
 ```
+We additionally convert the image to bitmap so it can be sent as Payload to Sagemaker.

-2- Invoking the sagemaker endpoint for inference
+###### 2- Send the image to Sagemaker for the inference.
 ```js
 var params = {
 Body: bitmap_img,